kh14762/chiral-impulse/README.md

 https://anydice.com/ by Jasper Flick
   - adding the stone's outputs can produce distribution curves.
-  - Each Hamiltonian Cycle is an equivalent, unique, lattice network.
+  - Each Hamiltonian Cycle is an equivalent, lattice network.
+  -
 ```

 ```